 Custom Menu Item Layouts and Content

-UberMenu provides a system for defining your own Menu Item Layouts and adding your own custom content programmatically, so you can extend the flexibility of UberMenu.
+UberMenu provides a system for defining your own Menu Item Layouts and adding your own custom content programmatically, so you can flexibility extend UberMenu.
 Remember, all content defined in a menu item layout will be inside the anchor.
 If you want to add custom content outside the anchor, you can use Custom Content, or the ubermenu_dp_subcontent filter for Dynamic Posts.

 This process contains four steps: